-One of the greatest experiments for a coffee lover has little to do with the coffee itself and everything to do with what it’s served with.
+One of the greatest experiments for any coffee lover has little to do with the coffee itself and everything to do with what it is served with.
 Coffee and food match as naturally—and enjoyably—as sun and sand.

 While you may find a lot of information about what wine to serve with a dish, we believe that there should be just as much information out there to help you decide what type of coffee goes best with what food.
 From nutty to smoky, from fruit-forward and beyond, learn more about pairing types of coffees with different foods to deliver a harmonious food and beverage experience.

 Overview of Coffee Pairing with Food

 One of coffee’s most unique qualities is the mind-boggling number of flavor notes it can boast—more than wine, in fact.
 Some harbor fruit-forward flavors like citrus and raspberry, while others are altogether nuttier or even smoky.

 Which, of course, means the coffee and food pairings can run the spectrum.

 This is more of a chocolate-meets-peanut-butter combination in that the pairing will feel exceptionally natural; the two flavors combine to suit the tongue like a glove on a hand.

 As such, the best coffee pairings with chocolate are a matter of experimentation.
 As food pairing with coffee goes, there’s really no such thing as a bad coffee and chocolate matchup, but do consider how sweetness, salt, and bitterness interact between the two.
 A tart or bitter coffee can neutralize the sweetness of a milk chocolate, for example, while a salty coffee might add some variety to a bitter and lightly sweet dark chocolate.